A complete guide to safely keeping your baby warm at night without blankets

-Get ready for some simple, evidence-based tips for keeping your baby warm at night in a cold house, while insuring that he doesn’t overheat.
+Get ready for some simple, evidence-based tips for how to keep a baby warm at night—while insuring they don’t overheat.

 Table of Contents

-- How to dress baby for sleep in a cold house
+- How to dress your baby for sleep

 - Is it safe to use a swaddle blanket to keep baby warm?